raymon-ai/raymon/docs/gettingstarted/apisetup.rst

 Creating a project with the API
 -------------------------------
 Once logged in, you can create a project, just like we already did through the web UI.
-This retuns a `project_id`, which needs to be passed in all api calls for that project.
+This returns a `project_id`, which needs to be passed in all api calls for that project.

 .. code-block:: python
   :linenos: